Please see below for some frequently asked questions about the awards. If your query is not answered here, please feel free to contact us.

 - How many people can you fit at one table?

-You can either take one full table of 12 and have the remaining people on the next table, or split it however you like between two tables.
+You can either take one full table of 10 and have the remaining people on the next table, or split it however you like between two tables.
 Note that you will be sharing with other guests.
-If it is done in one booking, you will be guaranteed to have your tables next to each other.

 - Can I buy tickets on the door?